SophiaMarielcastro/SophiaMarielCastro/README.md

 ## 🚀 About Me
-QA Engineer with a focus on test automation using Python, backed by a strong background in quality control and process improvement.
+QA Engineer in training, focused on manual testing, API testing, and test automation with Python.
+I have worked on projects where I design test cases, document defects, and validate systems using tools such as JIRA and Postman.
+My background in quality control and process improvement allows me to bring an analytical and results-oriented approach.

-Experienced in manual testing, test case design, bug reporting, API testing (Postman), SQL, and test documentation.
-I ensure quality through structured testing and validation

-Focused on delivering high-quality products through structured testing, defect analysis, and continuous improvement.

-## 🔗 Links
+## 🔗 Contacto
 [![linkedin](https://img.shields.io/badge/linkedin-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/sophia-mariel-castro)
+📧 ing.sophiacastro@gmail.com
+📱+52 6145227695

 ## 🛠 Skills
 - Manual Testing